 Dalgona Chocolate Milk

-- 1 egg white or 2 tbsp aquafaba* (aka chickpea liquid)
+- 1 egg white or 2 tablespoon aquafaba* (aka chickpea liquid)

-- 1 tbsp sugar granulated white, turbinado, or cane
+- 1 tablespoon sugar granulated white, turbinado, or cane

 - 1 cup milk I used coconut milk, but any kind works